lucernae/devcontainer-nix/README.md

 - `docker-compose.yml` if you need to extend docker-compose recipe to do/mount extra things for your devcontainer
 - `devcontainer.json` if you need to include custom settings like extensions, etc.

+# Currently available devcontainer samples

+- [default](.devcontainer/default/): minimal example on how to use the devcontainer with direnv
+- [development](.devcontainer/development/): my preferred way of using GitHub Codespace to bootstrap this own repo's development
+- [home-manager](.devcontainer/home-manager/): use flake URI to fetch your home-manager config to setup the devcontainer

 # Development

 This repository mainly contains Docker recipe to build the devcontainer image.